Josephine Ward and Maisie Ward Sheed: a mother & daughter

 Contributed by Julia Courtney (parishioner of St. Patrick’s, Sandown).

 Members of the Isle of Wight Catholic History Society will be familiar with the life of William George Ward, convert from Anglicanism, associate of John Henry Newman and, through an unexpected inheritance, owner of large areas of the Island including much of the town of Cowes.
 Although the most celebrated Ward, this brilliant and larger than life theologian was not the only member of the family to make a huge contribution to Catholic life.
 In the next generation his daughter in law Josephine Ward and his granddaughter Maisie Ward Sheed were widely- known and fearless apologists for their Faith; and both had strong ties with the Island.
 Born in 1864, Josephine Hope was orphaned by age eight and brought up by her grandmother the Duchess of Norfolk and her aunt Lady Mary Howard.
-In 1887 she married Wilfrid Philip Ward (picture – left), a younger son of W. G. Ward, thus allying traditional aristocratic Catholic mores with the world of the intellectual, influential and eccentric Ward family.
+In 1887 she married Wilfrid Philip Ward (picture – below), a younger son of W. G. Ward, thus allying traditional aristocratic Catholic mores with the world of the intellectual, influential and eccentric Ward family.
 Wilfrid Ward edited The Dublin Review from 1903 until 1915.
 He was a close friend of Friedrich von Hugel, a neighbour of Thomas Huxley and a prolific biographer and writer.
 Josephine Hope was already a published novelist before her marriage; she then chose to write as Mrs Wilfrid Ward despite the confusion this caused with the successful novelist Mrs Humphry Ward.
 Having grown up on the Island, Wilfrid Ward brought his new wife to live near Totland, where the elderly Alfred Tennyson was a close neighbour.
 In January 1889, Josephine went to Shanklin for the birth of her first child, a girl christened Mary Josephine but always known as Maisie.
 On her return to Totland, the baby was proudly displayed to Tennyson who commented, ‘She looks exactly like Henry VIII’ which may have been quite appropriate as Maisie was of solid build throughout her life.

 Possibly because of difficult relationships with Wilfrid’s eccentric elder brother Edmund, the Wards moved to the mainland, firstly to Eastbourne, where another four children were born to them, and then to Dorking in Surrey.
 Maisie recalled that they all loved holidays on the Island, when ‘enchantment began as we stepped on to the little steamer and the whole visit was steeped in it.’
 Beginning with the success of One Poor Scruple in 1899, Josephine Ward’s career as a writer took off; between 1903 and 1913 she produced six novels which in subtly different ways illustrated the action of divine grace on often faulty characters immersed in the moral problems of Edwardian life.
 Unfairly neglected today, at the time these novels were hailed as ‘remarkably powerful’, one (Horace Blake, 1913) in particular being ‘a masterpiece in the psychology of conversion.’

-Maisie Ward (picture – left) later wrote that ‘Mother and daughter can, I believe, get closer than anyone else except husband and wife.’
+Maisie Ward (picture – above) later wrote that ‘Mother and daughter can, I believe, get closer than anyone else except husband and wife.’
 Josephine and Maisie shared such a relationship, with thirteen year old Maisie supporting her grief stricken mother after the tragic death of the Wards’ eldest son ‘Boy’ in 1902.
 In 1916, they helped each other through another exceptionally difficult period.
 Not only was the elder surviving son, Herbert, serving in the Army, but the Ward family became embroiled in a contentious inheritance suit sparked by the complex will of Edmund Ward, who died in 1915.
 By now Wilfrid was a sick man and he died in the following year, leaving Josephine and Maisie with the task of editing and publishing his papers and lectures.

 But as the War ended, both mother and daughter became enthusiastic members of the Catholic Evidence Guild.
 Founded in 1918, this body sought to spread Catholic teaching to a sceptical and even hostile public, through open meetings and street preaching.